 Why Voice For India?

-Renee Lynn is an Activist, Author, Columnist and Founder ©Voice for India.
+Renee Lynn is an Activist, Author and Founder ©Voice for India.
 Renee Lynn was born and raised in New Jersey.
-She’s best known for raising issues and awareness about India's political and social issues.
+She’s best known for raising awareness on political and social issues.
 Traveling all over the world, she has seen many different cultures, which was one of the best experiences of her life, India being the most life-changing.

 Renee Lynn exposes the media and propaganda against India and shows the truth and reality about India.
 In her book India Stripped, she investigated the mainstream media and told the world about the real India.
 Her passion for getting the truth out about India is perpetual.

 Renee Lynn has been an Activist for India the last several years and received many accolades.
 Her efforts are being appreciated by India and around the world.
 She has appeared in numerous news media for her work and organization, Voice For India.

 My first trip to India in February 2009 was utterly amazing, I completely fell in love with the country.
 I felt a sense of connection with India and her beautiful cows.
 India and her beloved cows combined to fill me with an incredible sense of awe and wonder that is difficult to put into words.

 The great love India has for her sacred cows seem to be intricately woven into the very fabric of the country’s culture and religion.
 The Vedas describe the cow as ‘mother’ because of the nourishment she provides in the form of milk, butter, curd, etc., from her infancy through her old age.